ubc-library-rc/gis-dhsi/content/day3/3-vector-tools.md

 <img src="./images/tools8.png" style="width:100%;">

 If you return to the Map Canvas, you can see there are distinct areas without many green spaces.
 More specifically, without green spaces in the dataset.
-If you toggle off the layers for Montreal and Provinces and zoom in, you'll see that while areas around the airport are indeed lacking greenspaces, there are greenspaces on Open Street Map not part of Montreal's Green Space dataset.
+If you toggle off the layers for Montréal and Provinces and zoom in, you'll see that while areas around the airport are indeed lacking greenspaces, there are greenspaces on Open Street Map not part of Montréal's Green Space dataset.
 (Reasons...)

 <img src="./images/tools9.png" style="width:100%;">